-St. Joe’s offers the latest technology in their computer science department, including state-of-the-art computer peripherals, interactive whiteboards, and video conferencing.
+St. Joe’s offers the latest technology in their computer science department, including state-of-the-art computer peripherals and interactive whiteboards.
 Children learn basic computer skills and are introduced to various business applications.
 The interactive whiteboards connect to a computer and projector, allowing the teachers to modernize teaching methods.
-Video conferencing allows the children from Kindergarten to Grade 8 to visit and experience virtual locations throughout the world expanding their horizons to new adventures and experiences.
-Several grades have visited the Columbus Zoo in Ohio and NASA Space Station in Texas.
-Virtual field trips are organized and planned by the teachers and are scheduled at different times throughout the year.

 St. Joe’s is committed to integrating current computer technology into our curriculum so that our students will: